EduardoTerres/EduardoTerres/README.md

 Welcome to my GitHub profile!
 I'm a dedicated mathematician and software engineer, now specializing in the field of Artificial Intelligence.

+Older projects are coded and commented in spanish and newer in english.

 ## ✨ Featured projects
 Some of the key contributions that cover the whole spectrum of what I do are: